Tax management software vs finance software

 What is tax management software?

-Tax Management software is used by companies to simplify the complexity in the management of internal tax procedures and external interaction with tax authorities, to help maintain tax compliance, and for tracking and doing tax reporting.
+Companies use tax management software to simplify the complexity of managing internal tax procedures and external interaction with tax authorities, to help maintain tax compliance, and to track and do tax reporting.
 It isn’t a platform that is just for tax season!

-Tax Management software starts where finance software finishes, and assists the finance or tax professional with all aspects of tax preparation.
-It is a critical component in helping them perform their work, which is normally quite administrative, going beyond the simple tax calculation.
+Tax Management software is not just an extension of finance software, but a comprehensive tool that assists finance or tax professionals in all aspects of tax preparation.
+It’s a critical component that empowers them to perform their work, which often involves more than just simple tax calculation.

-Small companies don’t normally have an employee dedicated to managing their taxes.
-They often choose to outsource their tax management to tax practitioners who utilize tax practice management software to prepare, submit and track all their respective customer tax liabilities and submissions directly to the revenue authority.
+Small companies don’t usually have an employee dedicated to managing their taxes and outsource this to an external tax practitioner or accounting firm that utilises tax practice management software to prepare, submit and track all their respective customer tax liabilities and submissions directly to the revenue authority.

 tax management software